lesterholsterr/stockle/README.md

 A stock market-themed wordle parody currently in open Alpha.
 After almost a year hiatus, I'm back.
 You thought this project was left for dead, but it was just a [bear trap](https://www.investopedia.com/terms/b/beartrap.asp) 😉.

-Check it out at https://playstockle.com.
+Check it out at https://playstockle.com*.

-*Currently down for maintenance.
-Hoping to have a stable release by Halloween.
+Dev Note (10/21/2024): The front-end looks exactly the same as it did a year ago, but there has been a significant overhaul of the backend and database that paves the way for new features including power-ups and a reworked points system.
+Stay tuned!

 ### Deployment

-Stockle runs on Node, but it scrapes financial data from the web using Python.
+Stockle runs on Node, but the Yahoo Finance API wrapper I use is written for Python.
 I used Docker to containerise this app into a Python virtual environment inside a node based image (please do not ask how long this took).
 The Docker image was pushed to Amazon's Elastic Container Registry.
 An ECS container is running this image on a single EC2 t2.micro instance, so please don't DDOS me.
 The domain is registered with Amazon's Route 53 and points to a Cloudfront distribution that has the EC2 instance as its origin.
 Nginx reverse proxies HTTP requests to port 8080, where the server is listening for inbound traffic.

 ### Sources